osmcode/osmium-tool/man/osmium-export.md

 prefixed by the `@` sign) or any string, in which case the string will be used as the attribute name.

+Depending on your choice of values for the `attributes` objects, attributes can have the same name as tag keys.
+If this is the case, the conflicting tag is silently dropped.
+So if there is a tag "@id=foo" and you have set `id` to `true` in the `attributes` object, the tag will not show up in the output.

 Note that the `id` is not necessarily unique.
 Even the combination `type` and `id` is  not unique, because a way may end up as LineString and as Polygon on the file.
 See the `--add-unique-id` option for a unique ID.